CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

 * update – change object's details.

-These operations are typically performed by registrars and they can be achieved only through the EPP interface.
+These operations are typically performed by registrars and they can be achieved only through the :ref:`Registrar interface
+<interfaces-rif>`.
 If you need to do any of these as the Registry, it is what the **system registrar** is for.

-Refer to the help of the :program:`fred-client` program for the descriptions of command usage.
+Refer to the :doc:`/Concepts/EPPClientWorkflow` concept for details.

 .. _view-objects-details:

 View object's details
 ^^^^^^^^^^^^^^^^^^^^^

 :ref:`Search <FRED-Admin-AdminTasks-Search>` for an object in the WebAdmin and then click on its *id* or *handle* or *fqdn* to display the details.